vrubleg/soundkeeper/ReadMe.txt

 What's new

 v1.3.4 [2024/09/15]:
-- Tune the Windows 8-10 WASAPI memory leak workaround to make it working for longer time.
+- Tune the Windows 8-10 WASAPI memory leak workaround to make the program work for a longer time.
 - Native ARM64 version (with statically linked runtime hence the bigger binary).

 v1.3.3 [2023/08/19]: